bronsondunbar/mailchimp-api-v3-component/README.md

 This example uses the MailChimp API v3 created by <a href="https://github.com/drewm/mailchimp-api" target="_blank">Drew McLellan</a>.

-It also includes Google reCAPTCHA to ensure there are no spam subscribes.
+It also includes Google reCAPTCHA to ensure there is no spam subscribes.

 I have also added a check that the person agrees to join the mailing list.